hajame/fullstackopen-2019.github.io/src/content/osa3/part3a.md

 The event handler function can access the data from the <i>body</i> property of the _request_ object.

 <!-- Ilman body-parser-käyttöönottoa pyynnön kentän <i>body</i> arvo olisi ollut määrittelemätön. body-parserin toimintaperiaatteena on, että se ottaa pyynnön mukana olevan JSON-muotoisen datan, muuttaa sen Javascript-olioksi ja sijoittaa _request_-olion kenttään <i>body</i> ennen kuin routen käsittelijää kutsutaan. -->
-Without body-parser the <i>body</i> property would be undefined.
+Without a body-parser, the <i>body</i> property would be undefined.
 The body-parser functions so that it takes the JSON data of a request, transforms it into a JavaScript object and then attaches it to the <i>body</i> property of the _request_ object before the route handler is called.

 <!-- Toistaiseksi sovellus ei vielä tee vastaanotetulle datalle mitään muuta kuin tulostaa sen konsoliin ja palauttaa sen pyynnön vastauksessa. -->
-For the time being the application does not do anything with the received data besides printing it to the console and sending it back in the response.
+For the time being, the application does not do anything with the received data besides printing it to the console and sending it back in the response.

 <!-- Ennen toimintalogiikan viimeistelyä varmistetaan ensin postmanilla, että lähetetty tieto menee varmasti perille.
 Pyyntötyypin ja urlin lisäksi on määriteltävä myös pyynnön mukana menevä data eli <i>body</i>: -->
 Before we implement the rest of the application logic, let's verify with Postman that the data is actually received by the server.
 In addition to defining the URL and request type in Postman, we also have to define the data sent in the <i>body</i>: